Food Distribution During COVID-19

-Households can come to The Gray House up to ten times within a calendar year.
+Households can come to The Gray House up to twelve times within a calendar year.
 First time visitors will need to complete an intake form.
 This can be done during your visit or you can complete the form ahead of time (see links below) and bring with you along with the required documentation listed below.

 - A form of ID for all members of the household